yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 My broader research interests include inequality and social mobility, social network analysis, and computational social science.
 I am interested in the advancement of data science and artificial intelligence in two sides: 1. how can they benefit our understanding of society and humanity; 2. what are their impacts on society and humanity.

 I also have plenty of interests outside academia.
 I dabble in music, art, literature, philosophy, history, film, football, and entrepreneurship.
-I will be sharing some cool stuff from both my research and other interests at the Blog section of this website, with the ultimate aim to also build up a Youtube channel in the future.
-Ambitious plan for a time-poor PhD student, but we'll see.
+I will be sharing some cool stuff from both my research and other interests at the Blog section of this website.